Dimeji Bankole: Public sector - House of Representatives of Nigeria

-In 2002, Bankole was elected to the House of Representatives on the People's Democratic Party (PDP) ticket to represent the Abeokuta South Federal Constituency of Ogun State.
-He was Deputy Chairman of the House Committee on Finance while Aminu Bello Masari was Speaker, (Farouk Lawan was Chairman of the committee) and was also previously Chairman of the House Committee on Land Transport.
-Other committees he has sat on are the panels on Defence, Internal Affairs and Banking, and Currency.
+In 2003, Bankole was elected to the House of Representatives on the Peoples Democratic Party (PDP) ticket to represent the Abeokuta South Federal Constituency of Ogun State.
+He was Deputy Chairman of the House Committee on Finance while Aminu Bello Masari was Speaker, (Farouk Lawan was Chairman of the committee) He was also previously Chairman of the House Committee on Land Transport.
+Other committees he has sat on, are the panels on Defence, Internal Affairs, and Banking and Currency.

 Bankole was re-elected in April 2007.
 He considers his legislative interests to be those related to defence and finance.

 Speaker of the House

 In September 2007, a committee questioned Speaker Patricia Etteh about spending the sum of ₦628 million ($4.8m) on home renovation and automobiles.
 She denied wrongdoing, but many representatives were unhappy with her attempts to defend herself, blows were traded on the floor of the House, and Etteh had to be escorted from the chamber.
-Former President Olusegun Obasanjo and many top PDP members continued to back her, but a large segment of the party, led by Lawan and including Bankole, called for her resignation.
+Former President Olusegun Obasanjo and many top PDP members continued to back her, but a large segment of the party, led by Lawan and Bankole, called for her resignation.
 It was reported that Bankole, among multiple other contenders, hoped to succeed her as early as 5 October 2007.

-After Etteh's resignation from the post on 30 October (along with her deputy, who was also caught up in the scandal), Integrity Group (anti-Etteh) member Terngu Tsegba became interim speaker.
+After Etteh's resignation from the post on 30 October (along with her deputy, who was also caught up in the scandal), the so-called Integrity Group (anti-Etteh group) member, Terngu Tsegba became interim Speaker.